pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 </blockquote>

+### A design feature?

+Perhaps, societies are discriminatory by design (see, for instance, [John Bercow's comment on the Conservative Party](https://www.theguardian.com/politics/2021/jun/19/john-bercow-defects-to-labour-with-withering-attack-on-johnson)).
+Perhaps we are not doing enough about this.
+That might explain, for instance, why the death of an innocent Slovak citizen in police custody at Charleroi Airport (Brussels, Belgium) was barely and poorly covered by European media.
+In case that you tolerate graphic footage, please consider the informational value of the [unnecessary, illegal treatment given to Jozef Chovanec](https://www.youtube.com/watch?v=EtgAMcMZaq4&ab_channel=OralSk).
+Chovanec's case is but an example.
+Evidence-supported cases surely exist in every European country, as do cases without recorded evidence.

 ### Ceaseless awareness

 ~~Lobbying, whether we like it or not,~~ **Activism** is one of the methods needed to confront this plight.
 So, talk about it.
 Make sure that other potential targets of it know that it is not fair, that they should not have to put up with it, and that they might be able to confront it in one way or another.
 A ceaseless awareness, fostered by a relentless activism, will also help those who exert discrimination themselves, as arguably, they are often unaware of their own act.